Storage of ceramic caps of beer bottlesOver the years I

 Fig. 7 |

-into wooden boards holes of the size of the bottom tip of ceramic caps
+drill into wooden boards holes of the size of the bottom tip of

-and subsequently, using a bigger drill, drill at the same positions
+ceramic caps and subsequently, using a bigger drill, drill at the

 |